 Also Read: Does My Motherboard Support Overclocking?

 3. All AMD Desktop CPU Can Be Overclocked

-The point I am making in this section is that if your CPU happens to fall in any of the non-overcloackable categories then you do not need to bother checking if it is overclocked or not.
+The point I am making in this section is that if your CPU falls in any non-overclockable categories, you do not need to check if it is overclocked.

 How to Check if CPU is Overclocked?

-There are three essential ways through which you can check the clock speed to see if its overclocked or not.
+There are three fundamental ways to check the clock speed to see if it’s overclocked.
 These are as follows:

 - Checking through Task Manager in Windows